 Now for the actual plan — you know approximately how many hours you need to study, but how will you fit them into your schedule?

-If you want to take a test at the end of the summer, the SAT is now also offered at the end of August (August 29, 2020), while the ACT is offered in the summer on July 18, 2020 (except in NY).
+If you want to take a test at the end of the summer, the SAT is now also offered at the end of August (August 27, 2022), while the ACT is offered on July 16, 2022 (except in New York).
 Note that the tests are held at roughly the same time every year, so these dates should still be good benchmarks if you're reading this later.

 From the start of the summer you're looking at about three months of study time, with a little extra time once the school year starts up again.
 It's a good idea to spread out your hours out as much as possible week by week so you don't get overwhelmed.

-Here are a couple examples of plans for different point improvements:
+Here are a some examples of plans for different point improvements:

 I Want to Improve by 30-70 Points on the SAT or 1-2 Points on the ACT

 You have an estimated study time of 20 hours, which is easily manageable over the course of three months.
 Choose one to two hours a week that you will set aside for studying.
 By the end of the summer, you will accumulate at least 20 hours of study time.

 If you think you need to study for more than 20 hours, two hours a week for the summer will give you about 30 hours plus whatever study time you can fit in during the fall before your last shot at the test.